marmelab/react-admin/docs/Routing.md

 }
 ```

 This may also happen inside a [Remix](https://remix.run/) application.
-See [Setting up react-admin for Remix](./Remix.md#setting-up-react-admin) for intructions to overcome that problem.
+See [Setting up react-admin for Remix](./Remix.md#setting-up-react-admin) for instructions to overcome that problem.